julianwa/iree/docs/website/docs/blog/2021-10-cuda-backend.md

 compiler is to run bufferization and convert linalg to standard followed by conversion to NVVM/LLVM.
 Most of those transformation can re-use upstream MLIR transformations and share it with any other backend targeting LLVM IR.
+Leveraging MLIR conversion to LLVM will allow us to quickly go from a simple "hello world" to supporting full models.

 IREE code generation is based on MLIR infrastructure so each step can easily be tested independently using the MLIR lit framework.